polkadot-api/polkadot-api-docs/docs/pages/client.md

   getTypedApi: <D extends ChainDefinition>(descriptors: D) => TypedApi<D>

   /**
+   * Returns an instance of a `UnsafeApi`.
+   *
+   * Note that this method is only meant for advanced users that really know
+   * what are they doing.
+This API does not provide any runtime compatibility
+   * checks protection and the consumer should implement them on their own.
+   */
+  getUnsafeApi: <D>() => UnsafeApi<D>

+  /**
    * This will `unfollow` the provider, disconnect and error every subscription.
    * After calling it nothing can be done with the client.
    */